PranavSriram18/genai_foundations/docs/series/moe.md

 and MoE down-projections.
 DV3 applies activation recomputation to RMSNorm and MLA up-projections.

 ### 7.2 CPU Offloading
-The basic idea of CPU offloading is to identify pieces of state that can be computed on GPUs then transferred to CPU RAM, or computed entirely on CPUs.
+The basic idea of CPU offloading is to identify pieces of state that can either be computed on GPUs and then transferred to CPU RAM, or computed entirely on CPUs.

 For activations that are not recomputed, K2 offloads them to CPU RAM, using a custom
 <span class="term">streaming copy engine</span> that overlaps with both compute and communication kernels in the 1F1B schedule.